MicrosoftDocs/azure-docs/articles/logic-apps/create-stateless-stateful-workflows.md

 # Create stateful and stateless workflows by using Azure Logic Apps and Visual Studio Code - Public Preview

-With Visual Studio Code and the preview extension [Azure Functions for Visual Studio Code], you can build stateful or stateless workflow apps that are powered by [Azure Functions](../azure-functions/functions-overview.md).
-You can deploy these workflow apps to multiple hosting environments, such as Azure App Service, Azure Function apps, or as a Docker container that runs anywhere that you want.
-This extension brings many Azure Logic Apps capabilities in the cloud to your local development experience and provides additional capabilities, for example:
+When you use Visual Studio Code and the preview extension, Azure Functions for Visual Studio Code, you can build stateful or stateless workflow apps that are powered by [Azure Functions](../azure-functions/functions-overview.md).
+You can test your workflow apps on your local computer and deploy to multiple hosting environments, such as Azure App Service, Azure Function apps, or as a Docker container that runs anywhere that you want.
+The preview extension brings many Azure Logic Apps capabilities in the cloud to your local development experience and provides additional capabilities, for example:

 <a name="stateful-stateless"></a>